Organic Rosé Wine

-When rosé organic wine is the primary product, it is produced with the skin contact method.
-Black-skinned grapes are crushed and the skins are allowed to remain in contact with the juice for a short period, typically one to three days.
-The must is then pressed, and the skins are discarded rather than left in contact throughout fermentation (as with red wine making).
+Most organic rosé wine is produced with the skin contact method.
+Black-skinned grapes are crushed and the skins are allowed to remain in contact with the juice for a short period, from several hours to a few days.
+The must is then pressed, and the skins are discarded rather than left in contact throughout fermentation (as in organic red wine making).
 The longer that the skins are left in contact with the juice, the more intense the color of the final wine.
 Some grape varietals, such as Bobal, are deep dark, black-skinned grapes and produce rosé wines of a darker, vibrant color.